Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Related Work

-\cite{thaker_comparative_2022} present a regional PV power forecasting system, with hourly resolution up to 72h ahead.
-Their approach combines clustering and numerical optimization, and it is compared to regression methods such as ElasticNet \cite{zou2005}, SARIMAX \cite{suhartono2017}, or Random Forests \cite{suhartono2017}.
+\cite{thaker_comparative_2022} present a regional PV power forecasting system, with hourly resolution up to 72 hours ahead.
+Their approach combines clustering and numerical optimization, and is compared to regression methods such as ElasticNet \cite{zou2005}, SARIMAX \cite{suhartono2017}, or Random Forests \cite{suhartono2017}.
 Their approach is not autoregressive, rather they directly predict future PV power from solar irradiance and temperature forecasts obtained from a proprietary system which refines NWP forecasts according to local conditions.
 Alternatively, our approach tries to combine the benefits of using physical model forecasts (fed periodically by a NWP system) as covariates in an autoregressive model of the PV power time series.
-We observe that this effectively implements the \emph{hybrid-physical} approach, which combines the output of a physical model to a machine learning model \cite{antonanzas2016}.
+We observe that this effectively implements the \emph{hybrid-physical} approach, which combines the output of a physical model with a machine learning model \cite{antonanzas2016}.
 In an early work, Cao and Lin \cite{cao_study_2008} used NWP covariates in the context of a neural network to perform next hour and aggregated daily solar irradiance forecasting.
-More recently, several models allow to combine continuous covariates to each time slot in a forecasting interval \cite{wen_multi-horizon_2018,salinas_deepar_2020,rasul_autoregressive_2021,park_learning_2022}.
-The model which we describe in Section \ref{sec:model}, and the experiments in Section \ref{sec:experiments}, involve models from this family.
+More recently, several models have allowed continuous covariates to be combined with each time slot in a forecasting interval \cite{wen_multi-horizon_2018,salinas_deepar_2020,rasul_autoregressive_2021,park_learning_2022}.
+The model described in Section \ref{sec:model}, and the experiments in Section \ref{sec:experiments}, involve models from this family.